Our metatarsal bones are the long bones located in our feet between the tarsal (ankle) bones and the phalanges of the toes.

 Avulsion fractures are commonly seen coupled with ankle injuries.
 Unfortunately, this type of fracture is often overlooked because of the ankle injury.
 This fracture occurs when a small piece of bone is pulled off the main portion of the bone by a tendon or ligament.

-What Are The Symptoms of an Injured Metatarsal?
+What Are the Symptoms of Metatarsal Fracture?

 You may not notice right away if you have injured one of your metatarsal bones, but there are symptoms to watch for.
 Stress fracture symptoms include: